dgcamblor/UMIvar/Doctorado/Paper planning/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (planning).md

 	- They perform a subgroup analysis for tumor-informed vs. tumor-agnostic studies, favoring the former over the later.

 - Tumor-informed or tumor-agnostic circulating tumor DNA as a biomarker for risk of recurrence in resected colorectal cancer patients [@chanTumorinformedTumoragnosticCirculating2023].
+	- They use both a tumor-agnostic and a tumor-informed approach to determine their sensitivity.
 	-
 	- Utilizing the tumor-agnostic approach reduced the recurrence detection sensitivity to 67%.